cordpackers/reUpdater/faq.md

 ## Will I use this to connect to a compatible backend replacement?

 Sure you can!
 Although it's not on this side of the frontend though, you should change it in `app.asar`.

+## What improvements does this have over the original?

+Multithreading.
+That's it.
+As I want to keep it 100% compatible with `app.asar`, not removing features from the original and mostly same functionality